rp-magrathea/yuggoth/README.md

 # Yuggoth
-A collection of blank maps, sorted by genre then type.
+A collection of blank maps for roleplay settings, sorted by genre, then type.
 ## Commission Agreement
 For all commissioned maps, two copies will be made: the requester's version, including names, and our version, without names.
 Like our other resources, at the time that a site comes to a close, any maps that were made will be added to our collection and made available under a Creative Commons Zero license.